osbox68/Repo/06-Projects/02-i18n/README.md

 During the standup:
 - The Project Lead should share his/her screen with the Trello & App opened
-- Yesterday's recap: round table with everyone's actual completed tasks
+- Previous day's recap: round table with everyone's actual completed tasks
 - Today's program: round table for which features/page you will work on today
 - Address every technical concern or difficulties
 - Share your general state of mind, concerns or ideas.
 Communication is key!